 This greater rate of increase for New Zealand has occurred because European settlement of New Zealand started at a time when a period of unprecedented intercontinental migration throughout the world was gathering pace, and also because New Zealand has experienced periods of high fertility.

 The classic model of demographic change starts with a movement from relatively high death rates and birth rates (and therefore low rates of natural increase) to a phase where fertility remains high but mortality declines, accelerating rates of natural population increase.
 In the next phase fertility also declines, causing growth to slow.
-The final stage, which is found in most developed countries, is for low birth and death rates, leading to low or natural increase or even a decrease.
+The final stage, which is found in most developed countries, is for low birth and death rates, leading to low or natural increase or even natural decrease.
 Pākehā followed this model from the 19th century.
 For Māori this demographic transition was delayed until the second quarter of the 20th century, but accelerated faster than the Pākehā model once it started.

 Migration, fertility and mortality all influence population growth.

 Migration was the main cause of population growth from the 1850s to the 1870s.
 After this, natural increase (births minus deaths) became the main cause of growth in most years.
 From 2013 record migration gains led to migration once again becoming the main source of growth, but this may be temporary.

 Contribution to growth has differed by ethnicity.
 Pākehā fertility was very high through most of the 19th century but dropped in the last few decades of that century.
 It reached a low point during the 1930s economic depression, when it hovered just above replacement level (which is 2.1 births per woman).
 Fertility increased during the post-Second World War ‘baby boom’ (from the mid-1940s to the early 1970s), when there were about four births per woman.
 Fertility dropped again after the baby boom because a wider range of contraceptive methods became available, enabling women to control their fertility.
 Fertility has remained at or just below replacement level since the late 1970s.
 In 2013 women of European origin had an average of 1.92 births per woman and these births accounted for just over 60% of all births.

 Pākehā life expectancy was high by world standards in the 19th century because of favourable living conditions.
 High life expectancy continued into the 21st century, though the main causes of death have changed over time.

 Increasing life expectancy and low fertility rates are expected to continue in the 21st century.
 The population will continue to grow but not as fast as in previous centuries.
-In the 2000s New Zealand’s fertility rates were high compared to other OECD countries.
-They were fifth-highest in 2006 at 2.01 births per woman, well above the OECD average of 1.65.
+New Zealand’s total fertility rates remain high compared to other OECD countries.
+In 2014 they were sixth-highest at 1.9 births per woman, well above the OECD average of 1.7.